-20.5a When issuing a parking charge notice you may use photographs as evidence that a vehicle was parked in an unauthorised way.
+- 21.4a A notice sent by post is to be presumed, unless the contrary is proved, to have been delivered and so "given" on the second working day after the day on which it is posted; and for this purpose "working day" means any day other than a Saturday, Sunday or a public holiday. - 21.5a When issuing a parking charge notice you may use photographs as evidence that a vehicle was parked in an unauthorised way.
 The photographs must refer to and confirm the incident which you claim was unauthorised.
-A date and time stamp should be included on the photograph.
-All photographs used for evidence should be clear and legible and must not be retouched or digitally altered.
+A date and time stamp should be included on the

-- 20.5b In deciding whether a payment ticket has been visibly displayed on a vehicle you must do a thorough visual check of the dashboard and windows. - 20.5c You should not use wording on your plastic PCN envelopes which implies that you are acting under statutory authority.
-For example phrases such as 'It is an offence to remove', should be avoided.
+- photograph.
+All photographs used for evidence should be clear and legible and must not be retouched or digitally altered. - 21.5b In deciding whether a payment ticket has been visibly displayed on a vehicle you must do a thorough visual check of the dashboard and windows. - 21.5c You should not use wording on your plastic PCN envelopes which implies that you are acting under statutory authority.
+For example phrases such as 'It is an offence to remove...', should be avoided.